sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 #### Task 1 - Creating a Xamarin Account ####

 In this task, you will create a Xamarin account.
+  > **Note**: If you have a Xamarin business license you can use it and skip this exercise.

 1. Navigate to the [Xamarin Store](https://store.xamarin.com/login "Xamarin Store login") and click the **Create a new account** link.
-  > **Note**: If you have a Xamarin business license you can use it and skip this exercise.

 	![Xamarin store login](Images/xamarin-store-login.png "Xamarin store login")

 	_Xamarin Store Login screen_

 1. Fill in a name, email address and password.
-Make a note of the password, since you will need this in a later exercise.
+Make a note of the email and password, since you will need this in a later exercise.
 Make sure you check both checkboxes and then click **Register**.

     ![Create a new Xamarin account](Images/xamarin-new-account.png "Create a new Xamarin account")